steipete/steipete.com/_posts/2020-06-01-updating-a-hackintosh.md

 Use [OCConfigCompare](https://github.com/corpnewt/OCConfigCompare) to compare between the `sample.plist` and your `config.plist` The script has an auto-download feature, but since I used a nightly here, I set a manual folder.

 Use Xcode to edit the plist files, and be meticulous.
-Don’t forget that your configuration contains different settings, so be on the lookout if a key has to simply be renamed and migrate your values.
+Don’t forget that your configuration contains different settings, so be on the lookout for if a key has to simply be renamed and migrate your values.

 ![OpenCore Config](/assets/img/2020/hackintosh/opencore-config.png)